Team-Firebugs/whatsapp-phishing/README.md

    * Open your browser and go to [http://localhost:8080](http://localhost:8080)
    * Start Whatsapp on your smartphone, go to Menu > Whatsapp Web and scan the QR code from your browser.
    * Copy the content from the newly created secrets file
    * Open web.whatsapp.com.
-(Watch out that you are not alredy logged in, maybe use incognito mode)
+(Watch out that you are not already logged in, maybe use incognito mode)
    * Open your developer console
    * Enter the following code: